MaSVF-Wiki/masvf-sandbox/People/Bill Anderson.md

 # Bill Anderson

 ## What about me?
-Retired data informatician (what does that mean?), sociotechnical (what? another big word?) computer systems engineer, and chemist.
-Open access advocate and inveterate punster.
+A retired data informatician (what does that mean?), sociotechnical (what? another big word?) computer systems engineer, and chemist.
+Also an open access advocate and inveterate punster.

 ## Contact Me